 Make the sponge Ahead:

-- Start the night before your breakfast (Or start the sponge in the morning for a dinner time waffle.)
-This recipe creates a light crispy waffle and cuts the time in the kitchen at mealtime way down.
+- Start the recipe the night before your breakfast (Or start the sponge in the morning for a dinner time waffle.)

-- This recipe is fun for kids.
+- This waffle recipe is fun for kids.
 Kids love to help and this process lets them see how the sponge changes as it ferments.
 BEST is the baking soda reaction.
-Lots of action in the batter.
+There is Lots of bubble action in the batter.

 Sourdough Waffles Recipe